MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/deployenvironment-newinfrastructure.md

 4. Select the **region** where you want this environment to be deployed.

 > [!NOTE]
 > In May 2023 a change was introduced in the selection of available Azure Regions for finance and operations apps.
-For more information around what regions are available and what you need to consider when making a selection see [Dynamics 365 finance and operations apps across geographies](deployment-options-geo.md).
+For more information about which regions are available and what you need to consider when making a selection see [Dynamics 365 finance and operations apps across geographies](deployment-options-geo.md).

 6. Choose whether you want to load **demo data** in your environment or if you want an **empty database**.
-7. Select the **BPM library** that will be set as the Getting started library in the product.
+7. Select the **BPM library** to set as the Getting started library in the product.
 8. Select from a list of available **AOT packages** (customization packages) on the Software Deployable tabs in the Asset Library if you want to apply customizations.
 Only packages generated from a build environment on version 8.1 and above should be selected.
-Applying a package from an incompatible version will have an adverse effect on the environment.
+Applying a package from an incompatible version has an adverse effect on the environment.
-9. Specify **two user email addresses** that will receive **notifications** related to this environment.
+9. Specify **two user email addresses** to receive **notifications** related to this environment.
 These users are in addition to the users who are already on the project team (such as an ISV or a partner).
-10. Select the **email address** of the **user** that will be set as the **system administrator** in the product.
+10. Select the **email address** of the **user** to set as the **system administrator** in the product.
 11. After you validate the configurations, click **Submit** to trigger the deployment.
 12. If you plan to use channels, you must also [Initialize Retail Cloud Scale Unit](initialize-retail-channels.md).